-Ashland is getting ready for the summer tourist season.
+Ashland, OR - Ashland is getting ready for the summer tourist season.

 The Ashland Daily Tidings reports the City Council has approved several improvements recommended by a downtown beautification committee.